Tag: ice hockey rules

 Key Takeaways

-• Line changes are allowed during delayed penalties.
+• Line changes are legal during delayed penalties

 Can a Goalie Cover the Puck to Stop Play in Ice Hockey?